Zotero also usually imports article PDFs.

-Handy for quick notes anywhere on your phone, but also potentially useful for saving, tagging, and organizing research notes and quotes.
+Handy for quick notes anywhere on your phone, but also potentially useful for saving, tagging, and organizing research notes and quotes as well as pretty much any kind of information.
 There are several of these.
 I use Bear Pro, simple and relatively inexpensive, but works only on Apple devices.
-Notion is more powerful, works well, and the "Personal Pro" option is free for educators, so register with your Princeton email.
-Highly recommended.
+Notion is more powerful, works well, and the "Personal Pro" option is free for educators, allowing you to synchronize across devices and operating systems, so register with your Princeton email.
+Obsidian is similar to Notion, and free to use on one device, with a lot of plugins to add other features, but pricey if you want synchronization.
 Evernote is free if you don't want to sync across multiple devices.
 OneNote comes with your university Microsoft account.
 Avidnote is a newer product "developed by a team of researchers and developers from Chalmers University of Technology located in Sweden."

 There are several good options.
 I use Scanner Pro, available for Apple, which scans and OCRs text to create searchable PDFs.
 It's made by Readdle, which also makes my favorite PDF reader for Mac.
 CamScanner for Android also works well.
 Very handy for scanning a few pages of physical books and journals.
 Share PDFs or text with Google Drive, Dropbox, Evernote, email, etc.

 Audio Recording and Editing

 Again, many options.
 I have a couple of this inexpensive model.
 Holds books open and upright for reading, referring to when writing, or scanning with a smartphone scanner.

 Text copied from PDFs often has line or paragraph breaks you need to remove before pasting that text into something you're writing.
 Text Fixer strips out those line breaks.